 - you are not at fault or only partly at fault for the vehicle crash;

-- You were injured in a motor vehicle crash (including drivers, passengers, pedestrians and cyclists); or
+- you were injured in the crash (includes drivers, passengers, pedestrians and cyclists); or

-- A close relative was fatally injured and you were financially dependent on them.
+- a close relative was fatally injured in the crash and you were financially dependent on them (dependency claim).

 If you were catastrophically injured and unable to establish fault of another driver, you can claim for Catastrophic Injuries Support.

 You can also claim if the vehicle causing the crash is unidentified, such as a ‘hit and run’ situation.